MPCA-data/pets/README.md

 # pets
-:dog::cat: A package to express your love for your pets.
+:dog::cat: A demo package to help express your love for your pets and show the components of an R package.

 ## Install